h-bails/classifieds/README.md

 These nonessential features were not added due to time constraints in developing the initial release.

 ### Epic 1: User registration and account management

-USER STORY: Delete my profile
+***USER STORY: Delete my profile***
 [COULD HAVE]

-As an authenticated user, I want to be able to delete my profile if I no longer wish to be registered with the site.
+- As an authenticated user, I want to be able to delete my profile if I no longer wish to be registered with the site.

 ### Epic 3: Managing posted ads

-USER STORY: Mark as 'unavailable'
+***USER STORY: Mark as 'unavailable'***
 [WON’T HAVE]

-As a logged-in user, I want to mark my ads as "unavailable" so that I can inform other potential buyers of the item's status without deleting the ad entirely.
+- As a logged-in user, I want to mark my ads as "unavailable" so that I can inform other potential buyers of the item's status without deleting the ad entirely.
 (This is useful in case a sale falls through, for example).

 ### Epic 4: Navigation and interaction

-USER STORY: Search by keyword
+***USER STORY: Search by keyword***
 [WON’T HAVE]

-As a visitor, I want to search for ads by keywords so that I can find items I'm interested in.
+- As a visitor, I want to search for ads by keywords so that I can find items I'm interested in.

-USER STORY: Review buyers and sellers
+***USER STORY: Review buyers and sellers***
 [WON’T HAVE]

-As a logged-in user, I want to rate and review other sellers or buyers so that I can provide feedback and help build trust within the community.
+- As a logged-in user, I want to rate and review other sellers or buyers so that I can provide feedback and help build trust within the community.

 </details>